People v. Golb: The counts for criminal impersonation in the second degree

 Golb was convicted of 14 counts of criminal impersonation in the second degree.
 NY Penal Law § 190.25[1] makes guilty of this crime a person who "impersonates another and does an act in such assumed character with intent to obtain a benefit or to injure or defraud another."
 Golb argued that the trial court's failure to properly limit and define the terms "injure" and "benefit" constituted reversible error because the jury could have interpreted the statute as capturing any benefit or harm.
 Thus, "when literally anything can be a legally cognizable benefit or harm, one can be found guilty of violating this law if one, for example, simply causes hurt feelings, mocks or criticizes" and "a benefit could be any gain or advantage, no matter how slight."
 Prior cases, however, applied the statute only to cases that involved monetary fraud or interference with government operations.
 Golb did not cause any pecuniary loss or interfere with governmental operations, the court said, but his acts did involve injury to reputation, which in academia can be serious, "and we believe the legislature intended that the scope of the statute be broad enough to capture acts intended to cause injury to reputation."
 Accordingly, the court concluded:

-[A] person who impersonates someone with the intent to harm the reputation of another may be found guilty of this crime.
-Here, there was sufficient evidence to support the jury's finding that defendant's emails impersonating Schiffman, Seidel and Cross were more than a prank intended to cause temporary embarrassment or discomfiture, and that he acted with intent to do real harm.

 The court emphasized, however, that criminalization depends on intent to cause injury:

-[T]he mere creation of email accounts in the names of Schiffman, Seidel, Goranson and Cross (in contrast to the use of those accounts to send emails) does not constitute criminal conduct under Penal Law § 190.25.
-The mere creation of email accounts that are not used does no substantial harm to anyone.
-Additionally, the email sent from the Seidel email address to Dr. Kohn, asking her opinion on the differing theories about the Scrolls and whether she was planning to answer Professor Golb's critique, is insufficient to support a conviction for criminal impersonation in the second degree.
-Unlike the other emails, this email sent in another person's name does not prove the requisite intent to cause injury, either to reputation or otherwise.
-Thus, we vacate the convictions on those counts.